Quarantine Kitchen Makeover

 Start by examining the counters.
 Are there tempting treats sitting where they’re easily visible?
 If we have to walk past those treats a dozen times each day, we will be forced to constantly flex (and quickly fatigue) our ‘willpower muscle’.

 We recommend moving the treats out of eyesight.
 (And once you’ve removed them, try replacing them with a bowl of fruit!).

 Next, open your fridge.
 Which foods do you see first?
 Do those foods fit within your nutrition plan?
 Or do you immediately see the foods that you struggle to eat in moderation?

-The goal is to make the healthiest choice also the easiest choice.
-Our eyes are naturally drawn to foods at eye-level in the fridge.
+The goal is to make the healthiest choice also be the easiest choice.
+Our eyes are naturally drawn to foods at eye level in the fridge.
 Take advantage of that by putting fruits and vegetables there.